Our Essential Services Make Relocating Easy for You.

 Due to its location, Italy’s climate is diverse, with the northern Alpine region experiencing vastly different temperatures to the southern Italian island of Sicily, for example.
 Contrary to popular belief, Italy is not always hot and sunny.

 In the north, the Alps — Italy’s longest mountain range — has a mid-European climate, with milder summers and cold winters, during which snow can be expected.
 The climate in the region surrounding the Po river, which flows eastwards across northern Italy, is generally characterized by hot and humid summers, and cold, wet winters.
 The central and southern regions, as well as the Italian islands, have a Mediterranean climate, with hot, dry summers and mild winters.

 We offer home-finding, settling-in, and other essential services.Go with us

 You must be sure to have all necessary visas available prior to your move.
 The visa requirements for Italy depend on your nationality.

-Since Italy is part of the European Union, all EU citizens may enter the country without any additional paperwork, provided they have a valid national ID or passport.
+Since Italy is part of the European Union, all EU citizens (including the UK) may enter the country without any additional paperwork, provided they have a valid national ID or passport.
 If your country is not part of the EU, and you are not a citizen of Norway, Iceland, Liechtenstein, San Marino, Switzerland, Monaco, or the Vatican City, then you must apply for a Schengen visa.

 However, nationals of selected countries do not need a visa for stays that are shorter than 90 days and that do not involve gainful employment.
 The Ministry of Foreign Affairs lists all the countries currently covered by the visa-waiver agreement.